Hawaiian Channel Swimming Association

 Observer- an individual that is tasked with monitoring the swimmer(s) during the swim, ensuring all rules are followed and that all swim data required in the certification form is provided.

-MULTIPLE CHANNEL CROSSING RULES
+MULTIPLE CHANNEL SWIM CROSSING RULES

 1. For multiple crossing of the same channel (e.g., double crossing) we will follow basic English Channel rules.
 The swim will be recorded as a multiple-crossing swim.